Ethiopian Christmas traditions: Festivities, Spirit & Foods

 Melkam Gena!
 This is Merry Christmas in Amharic, Ethiopia’s national language.
 In Genna date, the Ethiopian greetings by Melkam Gena!
 Melkam Gena.

 In the Amharic language, Father Christmas or Santa Claus is called 'Yágena Abãt', which means 'Christmas Father'.
+If you visit Ethiopia at this time and don't know 'how Ethiopians say Merry Christmas', now, you have your answer.

 What is a popular Christmas song in Ethiopia?